Vermont Paycheck Calculator

 • no state-level payroll tax

-• able to claim exemptions
+• able to claim standard deduction and exemptions

 Vermont United States